martinreber/wordfeud/frontend/README.md

 ## TODO's

-- handle response not 200 in a proper way
+- fix filter words in played words

 This project is a simple web application that visualizes letter data from a Go application.
 It fetches data about letters, their counts, and values, and displays it in a user-friendly format.